 Notes

-- The time to cook dosa given here is approximate.
+- The time to cook the dosa given here is approximate.
 It will vary how thick or thin you have spread the dosa.

 - Ragi takes a slightly longer time than the regular dosa recipe.
 So always cook it on medium flame.
-Else it will look cooked from the outside but may have that raw taste inside.
+Otherwise, it will look cooked from the outside but may have that raw taste inside.

 Nutrition